 No statistics on sexual violence provide a complete picture of the problem or its prevalence.
 Shame, fear, stigmatisation and many other obstacles prevent an unknown number of victims from receiving, or even seeking, treatment.
 And yet getting immediate medical care after sexual assault is critical in order to limit the potential consequences.
-In 2019, our teams treated over 28,800 victims of sexual violence; 10,000 more than just two years earlier.
+In 2021, our teams treated over 36,800 victims of sexual violence; 5,500 more than the year before.

 Post-exposure prophylaxis is given to victims of rape within 72 hours to prevent HIV in case of exposure.
 Emergency contraception should also be given promptly to be most effective.
 Antibiotics are given to prevent sexually transmitted infections such as syphilis and gonorrhoea, and vaccinations for tetanus and hepatitis B. The treatment of physical injuries, and psychological support are also part of the package of care.

 Sexual violence against men and boys includes rape, sexual torture and sexual slavery.
 Men and boys are even less likely to report sexual violence than women for fear of stigmatisation and because of the enormous taboo around the topic.
 As a result, sexual violence committed against men remains particularly invisible and under-reported, and how to adequately meet the needs of male victims poses a particular challenge for us.